indiana-university/rivet-icons/MIGRATION.md

 The `buildIcons()` function was used to generate a custom icon set during build time.

 Instead, custom icons sets are now generated during runtime.
-Include only the icons needed by importing their modules (`dist/icons/*.js`).
+Include only the icons needed by importing their modules.
 Include custom icons by using the new `registerIcon()` function.